 The first step in editing a sound file is a process that we call "trimming."
 Trimming involves removing any extra, unnecessary audio from the start of a sound file and also from the end of the sound file.
 We recommend maintaining about 3 seconds of audio before the first sound from our target species, and then 3 seconds after the last sound from the target.
-(If there are less than 3 seconds before the first target sound, just delete any loud handling noise and keep whatever audio is left.)
-To determine how much audio is present at the start of a recording, first zoom in on the beginning of the audio.
-Then highlight the area before the first target sound, and the duration will appear:
+To determine how much audio is present at the start of a recording, simply highlight the area before the recording, and the duration will appear: